cerner/terra-core/packages/terra-standout/docs/README.md

   - `yarn add terra-standout`

 ## Usage
-Having text standout ca be achieved by assigning following two modifier classes to a text container.
+Having text standout, can be achieved by assigning following two modifier classes to a text container.
 - `terra-Standout`
 - `terra-Standout--notice`